Linuxfabrik/monitoring-plugins/README.md

 1. Open command prompt as administrator and change directory to `c:\program files\windows defender`
 2. Run `MpCmdRun.exe -removedefinitions -dynamicsignatures`
 3. Run `MpCmdRun.exe -SignatureUpdate`

-Q: **Do the OS packages have external dependencies?**

-A: No.

-Q: **Can I overwrite specific plugins with its source code variant, if all other plugins are installed by the OS package manager?**

-A: Of course.
-Just don't forget to install the libs either.

-Q: **Wondering about `/usr/lib64/nagios/plugins/` on Debian/Ubuntu?**

-A: We are always using the path `/usr/lib64/nagios/plugins/` on all Linux OS, even if the original Nagios-package installs itself to `/usr/lib/nagios/plugins/`.
-This is because adding a command with `sudo` in Icinga Director, one needs to use the full path of the plugin.
-See the following [GitHub issue](https://github.com/Icinga/icingaweb2-module-director/issues/2123).

-Q: **On Windows, some plugins result in `0x80070005 (E_ACCESSDENIED)`.**

-A: When using the plugins in Icinga: [According to the Icinga documentation](https://icinga.com/docs/icinga-2/latest/doc/06-distributed-monitoring/#agent-setup-on-windows-configuration-wizard) the Icinga Agent runs as the `Network Service` user by default.
-This may result in `0x80070005 (E_ACCESSDENIED)` messages for some plugins.
-In this case, [use JEA Profiles for Icinga for Windows](https://icinga.com/docs/icinga-for-windows/latest/doc/130-JEA/01-JEA-Profiles/) and see [installing JEA for Windows](https://icinga.com/docs/icinga-for-windows/latest/doc/130-JEA/02-Installation/).